labordynamicsinstitute/ecco-notes/_sources/docs/biohpc/slurm.md

 (slurm)=
 # Job scheduler on BioHPC

-A SLURM cluster `eccoslurm` is ready on several nodes  (some dedicated to the SLURM scheduler, others "borrowed"; the latter might not always be available).
+A SLURM cluster `cbsueccosl01` is ready on several nodes  (some dedicated to the SLURM scheduler, others "borrowed"; the latter might not always be available).
 There are between 48 and 144 "slots" (cpus) available for compute jobs.

 ```{code-cell} ipython3